-- Remodel the breast tissue to enhance its contour
+- Reshape breast tissue to enhance its contour

-- Reshape or reduce the size of the areola if necessary
+- Potentially reshape or reduce the size of the areolae

 1. Consent form

-You will have your anaesthetic administered by your anaesthetist.
-The anaesthetist may either use a general anaesthetic, or a local anaesthetic with IV (intravenous) sedation.
+The anaesthetist will then administer either a general anaesthetic or a local anaesthetic with IV (intravenous) sedation.
 The anaesthetic they use will depend on what you have agreed upon with your BAAPS/BAPRAS surgeon during your consultation.

-Your surgeon will discuss with you which incision method is best for your breasts.
-They will take into account your: breast size, breast shape, areola size and position, degree of breast sagging and the skin quality and quantity.
+Your surgeon will discuss which type of incision method is best for you before your surgery.
+As they make this decision, they will take into account your breast size, breast shape, areola size, areola position, degree of breast sagging, and the quality and quantity of skin and tissue.

 The different types of breast uplift incisions include: